dantonic81/portfolio/README.md

 - users should be able to edit existing active alerts or delete them

-- develop user authentication flow
+- develop user authentication flow (captcha)

+- add auditing for login and registration